Recently it seems like quite a few things have been conspiring to nudge me into writing a post about ageing and athletic performance.

 For a long time I definitely kidded myself that maybe ‘sometime soon’ I’d have one last go at getting an Ironman or marathon PB, but that never transpired into meaningful action and now that I’ve crossed the 40 threshold I think I'm getting into a better, more productive mindset about why I'm still doing sport and what I'm getting out of it.

-5 ways to mitigate and adapt to a drop in performance as you get older
+5 ways to adapt your performance as you get older

 Here's what I've learned from my own experiences and watching my dad...